 Poshmark's shares soar in debut to public markets

-Late Wednesday, the initial public offering of 6.6 million shares was priced at $42 a share, above an expected range of $35 to $39 a share.
-The company raised proceeds of about $277.2 million before underwriting fees.
-The ticker symbol is “POSH.”
+Late Wednesday, the initial public offering of 6.6 million shares was priced at $42 a share, raising about $277.2 million before underwriting fees.
+The stock, trading on Nasdaq under the ticker symbol “POSH,” ended Thursday at $101.50.

-Poshmark, founded in 2011 by Manish Chandra, joins a growing number of e-commerce sites like Doordash and Airbnb that have gone public during the pandemic.
+Poshmark was founded in 2011 by Manish Chandra and now joins a growing number of e-commerce sites like Doordash and Airbnb that have gone public during the pandemic.
 Online pet supplies retailer Petco returned to the public market Thursday.

-“It's a great validation,” said Chandra during a phone interview with The Associated Press on Thursday.
+“It's a great validation,” said Chandra during a phone interview with The Associated Press on Thursday, referring to the stock's surge.
 “We are excited about where we are, but even more excited about the future.”

-Poshmark plans to use the proceeds from the public offering to expand into more international markets beyond Canada and add more merchandise categories beyond clothing, home and beauty.
-It also plans to invest in more technology.
+Poshmark plans to use the proceeds from the public offering to expand into more international markets beyond Canada.
+It also plans to add more merchandise categories beyond clothing, home and beauty, while investing in more technology.

 Poshmark, which has 70 million total users, achieved profitability for the first time during the quarter ended June 30, according to its prospectus filed with the Securities and Exchange Commission.